 First steps

-First, pass the filler wire through the MIG machine’s reel and take it out through the torch’s tip.
-His wife has to protrude from the torch, about half a centimeter.
+First, pass the filler wire through the MIG machine’s reel and remove it through the torch’s tip.
+His wife has to protrude from the torch about half a centimeter.
 Once you have put the wire in the correct position, you only have to activate the gas to weld stainless steel with MIG to start welding.

 Hold the torch at 30 ° above the weld joint.

 You must hold the torch at a 30º angle to the pieces you must join.
-You have to have the torch in a position that allows you to reach the edge of the two parts so that the flame heats the pieces. n this way, a weld bead is formed in the joint with the liquid metal created when melted.
+It would be best to have the torch in a position that allows you to reach the edge of the two parts so that the flame heats the pieces. n this way, a weld bead is formed in the joint with the liquid metal created when melted.

-To do it correctly, the metal cannot splash, and if it does, it is a sign that you need to use more power.
+To do it correctly, the metal cannot splash; if it does, it is a sign that you need more power.
 And on the contrary, if the metal melts too quickly, you must lower the ability to achieve a smooth liquid cord so that you can easily control it.

 Move the torch over the edge to join the entire joint.

-You have to move the torch little by little, keeping the angle of 30º along the entire edge of the pieces to fill the joint. o it at a constant speed so that the welding is uniform throughout the joint.
+You have to move the torch gradually, keeping the angle of 30º along the entire edge of the pieces to fill the joint. o it at a constant speed so that the welding is uniform throughout the joint.
 His way, you will create a weld bead throughout the entire joint.

-Before moving the torch forward, you must ensure that the gasket has been filled smoothly and evenly.
+Before moving the torch forward, ensure the gasket has been filled smoothly and evenly.
 If you drive very fast, the steel will not melt enough, and the union will be fragile.
-And otherwise, you will melt too much metal, which is also not convenient.
+And otherwise, you will melt too much metal, which is also inconvenient.

 The welding will be completed when you pass the torch over the edge. t this time, do not forget to turn off the gas.
 Once you finish, you must let the welding and the torch cool down.

-Typically with MIG welding, this happens very fast, so you don’t have to wait long.
+Typically, this happens quickly with MIG welding, so you don’t have to wait long.

 Video